Our Annual Short Story Competition - Closing Soon!

 Photograph of Catherine Chidgey by Helen Mayall

-The 2018 competition will open for entries of up to 1500 words on 1st January and close on 3rd April.
+The 2018 competition closes on 3 April.
 The first, second and third placed writers will receive book vouchers from Page & Blackmore Booksellers.
 They, and the seven shortlisted writers, will receive certificates recognising their achievement.
 The results of the competition will be announced at the Top of the South branch's AGM on 12 May in Nelson, and subsequently posted on this page.

 Winning and short-listed stories are published in a biennial anthology which also includes poems that have been displayed in the windows of the Nelson Provincial Museum and Page & Blackmore Booksellers.
 All contributors receive a free copy.